User: unknown || Login || NEWS: Tutorials, WCFA&PUM, FADOFF jobs: (1), (2), MATDAT, Case Susmel, DTMA2011

 Acknowledgement

-Development of this internet database proceed with financial help from Czech Science Foundation (Project GACR 101/07/P350).
-I would like to thank for this help.
+The original development of this internet database proceed with financial help from Czech Science Foundation (Project GACR 101/07/P350).
+This help is gratefully acknowledged.

 The conception was born in my mind, when I wrote my PhD thesis.
 I had a serious problem then - I calculated fatigue prediction for more than ten multiaxial fatigue methods on 129 experimental results.
 This formed a huge heap of data, which I had to process.